 Regulation 17

-The contract
+The [exploitation] contract

 1. Upon the Council’s approval of a Plan of Work, the Secretary-General shall prepare an exploitation contract between the Authority and the applicant in the form prescribed in annex IX to these regulations.